 What are the chances of getting a job?

-Turnover among bank workers is high because they often:
+Turnover of bank workers is moderately high as they may:

 - progress to management or specialist roles